sproutfund/website_evergreen/program/seed-award.md

         description:
         features:
           - title: "Grand Ideas"
-            description: "Showed that a little bit of funding and willingness to take a chance on an unproven idea can go a long way when you simply ask “How would you use $1,000 for an innovative community project?” "
+            description: "Demonstrated that a little bit of funding and willingness to take a chance on an unproven idea can go a long way when you simply ask, “How would you use $1,000 for an innovative community project?” "

           - title: "Root Award"
             description: "Helped Seed Awardees scale up by making $25,000 grants available only to former Seed Award recipients for a new proposal with a greater scope than their previously supported project."